 But trust is the last thing most people feel in a one-off negotiation.

-Each side is consumed with extracting the value from the other: how to give up the least information so they can keep the most value for themselves.
+Each side gets consumed with extracting the value from the other: how to give up the least information so they can keep the most value for themselves.

 So how can people build trust more effectively?